liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ## Restrict access to group-connected sites (Microsoft 365 Groups and Teams)

-You can restrict site access to group-connected sites by specifying the Microsoft Entra security groups or Microsoft 365 groups which contain the users who have access to the site.
+You can restrict site access to group-connected sites by specifying the Microsoft Entra security groups or Microsoft 365 groups which contain the users who can access to the site.
 You can configure up to 10 Microsoft Entra security groups or Microsoft 365 groups.
 Once the policy is applied, users in the specified group with site access permissions can now access to the site and its content.
 You can use dynamic security groups if you want to base group membership on user properties.

 To manage site access restriction for a group-connected site in the SharePoint admin center